John E. Corbally: University of Illinois

 At Illinois, Corbally replaced David D. Henry, who stated he was stepping down in favor of a younger president with fresh ideas.
 Almost immediately, Corbally sought to raise capital to fund construction and programs at what was then the ninth-largest university system in the country, especially focusing on the Chicago campus and the school's veterinary medicine and agriculture programs.
 Corbally enlisted the help of alumni from these programs to raise money for two new buildings on the Urbana-Champaign campus.

 In 1976–1977, Corbally sought to preserve funding to University of Illinois at a time when Governor Dan Walker was seeking cuts to state university budgets.
 Continued funding was secured from the state legislature in 1977 by way of a campaign by current and former students of the school organized by Corbally.

 MacArthur Foundation

 Corbally was elected to the board of directors of the Chicago-based MacArthur Foundation in 1979.
-He later resigned his position at the University of Illinois to become the first president of the foundation, serving from 1979–89, after which he remained on the board of directors, and as chairman of the board from 1995 to 2002.
+He later resigned his position at the University of Illinois to become the first president of the foundation, serving from 1979 to 1989, after which he remained on the board of directors, and as chairman of the board from 1995 to 2002.
 He is credited with starting the MacArthur Fellows Program, as well as guiding the foundation through its legal troubles of the late 1970s and early 1980s, when J. Roderick MacArthur – son of founder John D. MacArthur – sued several board members over alleged mismanagement of foundation funds.